 Make a water filter

 Did you know the forests clean water?
 You can build your own water filter!
 Find a bucket with holes in the bottom.
 Layer stones and soil on the bottom.
 Stir some soil into a a glass and pour it into the bucket.
 Check out what comes out of the bottom.
 Now try again, but this time, make a tiny forest floor.
 Put stones into the bottom of the bucket and add a bit of leaf mold and leaves.
 (This is the brown crumbly stuff on the ground under decaying leaves).
 Now pour dirty water into the bucket again.
 This time, the water that comes out should be much cleaner.
-Note: this activity and photo were taken from Peter Wohlleben's book, Can You Hear the Trees Talking?
+Note: this activity was taken from Peter Wohlleben's book, Can You Hear the Trees Talking?